Dengvaxia FDA Approval History

 - Commonly reported side effects include headache, muscle pain, joint pain, fatigue, injection site pain and low-grade fever.

-Development History and FDA Approval Process for Dengvaxia
+Development Timeline for Dengvaxia

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.